Connect with others who understand.

 Another member wasn’t sure how to prevent itching but noticed some triggers that made the problem worse.
 “I haven’t found anything to help,” they said.
 “But I do notice that sun exposure and exercise really set it off!”

-Protecting your skin against ultraviolet light and cold temperatures can help prevent lupus-related skin flare-ups.
+Protecting your skin from ultraviolet light and cold temperatures can help prevent lupus-related skin flare-ups.
+You can prevent dryness and itching by applying sunscreen two or three times a day, wearing a hat and long sleeves when you’re getting exposed to the sun, and adequately moisturizing skin.
 You can also ask your health care provider about additional testing, like a skin biopsy or blood test, to determine other possible causes of itching and bruising.
 If you suspect that a lupus medication may be part of the problem, find out if you can try a different brand, dosage, or treatment option.

 Talk With Others Who Understand